uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 The White House's [Office of Management and Budget](https://www.whitehouse.gov/omb/), [Federal Committee on Statistical Methodology](https://www.fcsm.gov/) interagency committee, and [Centers for Disease Control and Prevention](https://www.cdc.gov/) are just some of the federal agencies and programs working to define a meaningful, inclusive way to collect gender identity and sex information when it is needed.
 We were especially interested in the way CDC's [HIV Nexus Clinician Resources](https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html) articulates the importance of asking two separate questions to ensure healthcare providers can provide patient-centered, high quality care: `current gender identity`, and `sex listed at birth`.

 This is an evolving space, and language recommendations are also evolving.
 In this pattern we've used the term `gender identity` to capture the way a person wishes to be represented, vs. gender as a construct.
 We've also used the term `sex` vs. `biological sex`.
 In very specific clinical or legal use cases a more specific label may be correct.
-This languge, in particular, should be evaluated for your specific program needs.
+This language, in particular, should be evaluated for your specific program needs.

 ### What problems do these patterns solve?
 Gender and sex are often used synonymously.
-Many users struggle to provide gender information that best represents them.
+Many users struggle to provide gender identity information that best represents them.
 An overwhelming number of choices for gender identity can be as alienating as too limited a set of provided options.

 {:.site-component-name#gender-identity-section}
 ## Gender identity

 ### When to use this pattern
 Follow this pattern when you are collecting gender identity for your service or program.
-Only ask for gender if you need it.
+Only ask for gender identity if you need it.
 Sometimes it’s more prudent to skip collecting this information altogether.

 ### What's the solution?
 Present the user with the tools to accurately depict their gender identity.